Improved Exploration in Factored Average-Reward MDPs: INTRODUCTION

-Most of model-based RL algorithms treat the state as a black box.
+Most model-based RL algorithms treat the state as a black box.
 In many practical cases, however, the environment exhibits structure that can be exploited to learn more efficiently.
-A common form of structure is {\em factorization}, in which the state is composed of several individual factors.
-Crucially, these factors are often conditionally independent of one another, in the sense that their value as a result of taking an action only depends on a small subset of the other factors.
-This conditional independence structure can be exploited to compactly represent the parameters of an MDP.
+A common form of such structure is {\em factorization}.
+In a Factored MDP (FMDP), (see, e.g., \citet{boutilier1999fmdps}), the state-space $\cS=\otimes_{i=1}^m\cS_{i}$ and action space $\cA=\otimes_{i=1}^{n-m} \cA_i$ are composed of $m$ and $n-m$ individual factors, respectively.
+In this context, a state-action pair $x=(s,a)\in \cX:= \cS\times\cA$ is a tuple of $n$ factor values.
+Each state factor $\cS_i$ has its own transition function $P_i$, and the new factor value of $\cS_i$, as a result of applying action $a$ in state $s$, only depends on a small subset of the factors in $\cS\times\cA$.
+For $\cS_i$, the set $Z_i\subset\{1,\ldots,n\}$, termed the \emph{scope} of $\cS_i$, collects the indices of relevant factors for $\cS_i$.
+Then $P_i$ only depends on $\cX[Z_i]:=\otimes_{i\in Z_i}\cX_i\subset \cX$.
+Namely, $\cS_i$ is conditionally independent of factors with indices outside $Z_i$.
+This \emph{conditional independence structure} can be exploited to compactly represent the parameters of an FMDP.
+(We present a complete definition of FMDPs in Section \ref{sec:model}.)

-In this paper we consider the problem of regret minimization in factored MDPs (FMDPs).
+In this paper we consider the problem of regret minimization in FMDPs.
 Regret measures how much more reward the agent could have obtained using the best stationary policy, compared to the actual reward obtained.
-To achieve low regret, the agent must carefully balance exploration and exploitation: an agent that explores too much will not accumulate enough reward, while an agent that exploits too much may fail to discover high-reward regions in the environment.
+To achieve low regret, the agent must carefully balance exploration and exploitation: An agent that explores too much will not accumulate enough reward, while the one exploiting too much may fail to discover high-reward regions of the state-space.